google-research/bert/multilingual.md

 (Chinese by default), so please modify `XnliProcessor` if you want to run on another language.

-This is a large dataset, so this will training will take a few hours on a GPU (or about 30 minutes on a Cloud TPU).
+This is a large dataset, so this training will take a few hours on a GPU (or about 30 minutes on a Cloud TPU).
 To run an experiment quickly for debugging, just set `num_train_epochs` to a small value like `0.1`.